planetarysoftware/ISIS_TC/TC-Charter.md

 * Predictability of releases
 * Alignment with ISIS Software Project’s goals and priorities.

-The TC and entire technical community will follow any processes as may be specified by the ASC Management Team relating to the intake and license compliance review of contributions.
+The contributing community will follow any processes as may be specified by the TC relating to the intake and license compliance review of contributions.

 ## Section 7.
 Voting